edoardo-paleomag/Magnetic-A/README.md

 Dallanave, E. (2024).
 Assessing the reliability of paleomagnetic datasets using the R package PmagDiR.
 Scientific Reports, 14(1666). https://doi.org/10.1038/s41598-024-52001-x

-A dedicated publication is under preparation!
+A dedicated publication is under review!

 #### If you will be processing a large amount of data using Magnetic-A - it is adventageous to run the program locally.
 To run Magnetic-A locally on your own computer follow the steps below.